What does this funding get me?

 There is also funding available to measure the usage and efficiency of eligible properties.

-The GRRP Elements cohort provides gap financing for green or climate-resilient items in existing recapitalization transactions.
+The GRRP Elements cohort provides gap financing of up to $750,000 per property for green or climate-resilient items in existing recapitalization transactions.

-The GRRP Leading Edge cohort provides funding to owners with ambitious plans involving carbon reduction, renewable energy generation, use of building materials with lower embodied carbon, and resilience goals through achieving an advanced green certification.
+The GRRP Leading Edge cohort provides funding to owners with ambitious plans involving carbon reduction, renewable energy generation, use of building materials with lower embodied carbon, and resilience goals that will achieve an advanced green certification.

-The GRRP Comprehensive cohort funds properties with a high need for investment in utility efficiency and climate resilience.
+The GRRP Comprehensive cohort offers awards of up to $20 million for properties that are beginning their retrofit journey and have a high need for investment in energy efficiency and climate resilience.

 Am I eligible?